 Removing Carpet Adhesive From Concrete or Hardwood Floors

-If you have concrete floors, you will find that your carpet or padding will be glued down.
+If you have concrete floors, your carpet or padding will be glued down.
 This usually leaves big chunks still stuck to the concrete, so you can use a sharp-bladed floor scraper to get under all the chunks.

 If you have hardwood floors underneath, you can use pliers or a flat-blade screwdriver to remove the leftover staples so you can preserve your hardwood floor.